 $ kubectl describe machinedeployments -n kube-system epic-goldwasser-worker-289mgt Name: epic-goldwasser-worker-289mgt Namespace: kube-system Labels: <none> Annotations: cluster.k8s.io/cluster-api-autoscaler-node-group-max-size: 5 cluster.k8s.io/cluster-api-autoscaler-node-group-min-size: 1 machinedeployment.clusters.k8s.io/revision: 1 API Version: cluster.k8s.io/v1alpha1 Kind: MachineDeployment Metadata: Creation Timestamp: 2021-10-04T09:44:48Z Finalizers: foregroundDeletion Generation: 1 Managed Fields: API Version: cluster.k8s.io/v1alpha1 Fields Type: FieldsV1 [...]

-To delete the Autoscaler, click on the three dots in front of the Cluster Autoscaler in the Addons section of the Cluster dashboard and select delete.
+To delete the Autoscaler, click on the three dots in front of the Cluster Autoscaler in the Addons section of the cluster dashboard and select

-Once it has been deleted, you can check the Cluster to ensure that the Autoscaler has been deleted using
+Once it has been deleted, you can check the cluster to ensure that the Autoscaler has been deleted with the

 kubectl get deployment -n kube-system command.